Frederick Bunnage (Bunnidge)*1

 Wartime Service

 On the outbreak of War Fred was still serving with the Royal Marines.
 He served on various ships, seeing action at the Battle of Jutland ( 31st May to 1st June 1916) aboard HMS Birmingham.
-In December 1916, Fred transferred to the Royal Navy's "Q" Ship Service and joined Q19 (HMS Privet or S.S.
+On the 21st December 1916, Fred transferred to the Royal Navy's "Q" Ship Service and joined Q19 (HMS Privet or S.S.
 Island Queen).
 "Q" Ships were heavily armed merchant ships, their weaponry was concealed, they would sail as lone ship hoping to lure submarine's into making surface attacks to save there torpedoes.

 Q Ships operated out of the port of Queenstown in Ireland, hence their name.